What is Standard Template Library (STL) in C++

 Sequence Container

-1. Sequence containers are used for data structures that keep objects of same type in a linear sequence.
+1. Sequence containers are used for data structures that keep objects of the same type in a linear sequence.

 Example: array, vector, forward_list, list, deque.